JeevalShah/ElectricityAccessVisualizationProject/README.md

 ## Model Deployment and Forecasting Electricity Access (2021-2030)
 The models was deployed as a Streamlit App.
 Below is the link to the app: https://electricityaccess.streamlit.app/

+To use the model for electricity access forecasting, first select a country by clicking the drop-down menu, and then select a lower band (year) and upper band(year) and the app automatically shows a visaulization of the  forecast.

 # Results and Discussion